Seed Library

 Annual GCC Plant Swap

 • The plant swap is hosted in the library.
-We will accept contributions starting the week before the event.
-You can also bring contributions during the event itself.
+We accept contributions year-round.
+You can also bring contributions to the event itself.

 • Indoor/outdoor plants, cuttings, divisions, etc. are welcome.